TNO/SynthML/docs/setup-development-environment.md

 # Setting up a Poka Yoke development environment

+## Prerequisites

+Before setting up the development environment:

+* GitHub should correctly be set up regarding SSH keys (in order to check out the repository using SSH).

+## Setup

 Use the following steps to set up an Eclipse development environment for Poka Yoke development:

 * Download the Eclipse Installer, from https://eclipse.org/downloads.